IMG 0723 - Superior Renovations

 The Bottom Line on Planning an Auckland Extension in 2026

-The 2026 regulatory environment is the friendliest it’s been for Auckland homeowners considering more space.
-The 70m² standalone dwelling exemption opens a door that wasn’t there in 2023.
-The broader consent reforms strip months and tens of thousands of dollars off many attached extensions.
-Material costs have plateaued.
-Interest rates have eased.
+The 2026 regulatory environment is the friendliest it’s been for Auckland homeowners wanting more space.
+The 70m² standalone exemption opens a door that wasn’t there in 2023.
+The broader consent reforms strip months and real money off many attached extensions.
+If you’ve been putting it off, the conditions for moving on it have rarely been better.

 Book your free in-home consultation with Superior Renovations